AdobeDocs/target.de-DE/help/c-activities/c-troubleshooting-activities/content-trouble.md

 ## Adobe Experience Cloud-Debugger  {#section_A2798ED3A431409690A4BE08A1BFCF17}

 Der Adobe Experience Cloud-Debugger ermöglicht die schnelle und einfache Problembehebung in Ihrer Target-Implementierung.
 Hier können Sie schnell Ihre Bibliothekskonfiguration anzeigen, Anfragen untersuchen, um sicherzustellen, dass Ihre benutzerspezifischen Parameter ordnungsgemäß übergeben werden, die Konsolenprotokollierung aktivieren sowie alle Target-Anfragen deaktivieren.
-Authentifizieren Sie sich im Experience Cloud und verwenden Sie das leistungsstarke MboxTrace-Tool, um Ihre Aktivität- und Audience-Qualifikationen sowie Ihr Besucher-Profil zu überprüfen.
+Authenticate into the Experience Cloud and you can use the powerful MboxTrace tool to inspect your activity and audience qualifications as well as your visitor profile.

 Weitere Informationen finden Sie in den Schulungsvideos unten:

-Weitere Informationen finden Sie unter [Debuggen von at.js mit dem Adobe Experience Cloud-Debugger](/help/c-implementing-target/c-implementing-target-for-client-side-web/c-target-debugging-atjs/target-debugging-atjs.md).
+For more detailed information, see [Debug at.js using the Adobe Experience Cloud debugger](/help/c-implementing-target/c-implementing-target-for-client-side-web/c-target-debugging-atjs/target-debugging-atjs.md).

 ## Wenn target.js bei der Bereitstellung nicht geladen wird {#section_ABBA5EFDFFB749D8BEE172DB1F973058}